Svetlana Sergeeva: Sporting career

 A year later Sergeeva was part of the Russian team at the 2012 IPC Athletics European Championships in Stadskanaal.
-She medaled in one event, the women's 4 x 100 metres relay.
+She medaled in one event, the women's 4 × 100 metres relay.
 Along with compatriots Anastasiya Ovsyannikova, Elena Ivanova and Margarita Goncharova, the team finished in first from a field of three to qualify for the 2012 Summer Paralympics and take Sergeeva's first gold medal at a major international competition.

 A month later Sergeeva travelled to London to participate in the 2012 Summer Paralympics.
 Although a F37/38 javelin event was part of the schedule Sergeeva did not take part.
-Instead she entered three sprint events, the 100m T37, the 200m T37 and the 4 × 100 m women's relay T35-38.
+Instead she entered three sprint events, the 100m T37, the 200m T37 and the 4 × 100 m women's relay T35–38.
 In both her individual sprints she failed to qualify for the finals, going out in the heats.
 There were no qualifiers for the relay with six countries participating in the final.
 On the 4 September Sergeeva again lined up with Ovsyannikova, Ivanova and Goncharova, and the team finished with a time of 54.86 to take the gold medal.
 For her medal success at London, Sergeeva was awarded the Order of Friendship by President Vladimir Putin in September 2012.

 In a disappointing 2013 IPC Athletics World Championships, held in Lyon, Sergeeva entered just the one event, the 100m T37 where she failed to make the final.
 Both her favoured javelin and relay events were not included in the program, severely reducing her level of participation.
-The following year Sergeeva entered the 2014 IPC Athletics European Championships held in Swansea, this time a more sympathetic program of events allowed her to compete for three titles, the javelin T37, 100m T37 and the women's 4 × 100 m relay T35-38.
+The following year Sergeeva entered the 2014 IPC Athletics European Championships held in Swansea, this time a more sympathetic program of events allowed her to compete for three titles, the javelin T37, 100m T37 and the women's 4 × 100 m relay T35–38.
 Despite posting a season's best of 14.71s in the 100m final, it was still 3 tenths of a second outside the medal places, with Sergeeva finishing sixth.
-In the javelin she threw a distance of 24.01 to secure her first individual major international gold medal, beating team mate Irina Vertinskaya into silver medal position.
+In the javelin she threw a distance of 24.01 to secure her first individual major international gold medal, beating teammate Irina Vertinskaya into silver medal position.
 In the relay Sergeeva and Goncharova were joined by Zhanna Fekolina and Anna Sapozhnikova to take gold and continue Russia's dominance in the event.